nanoc/nanoc.app/content/docs/tutorial.md

 Compile the site
 ----------------

-All nanoc commands, except for `create-site`, require the current working directory to be a nanoc site. <kbd>cd</kbd> into the `tutorial` directory, if you haven’t yet done so:
+All nanoc commands, except for <span class="command">create-site</span>, require the current working directory to be a nanoc site. <kbd>cd</kbd> into the <span class="filename">tutorial</span> directory, if you haven’t yet done so:

 <pre><span class="prompt">%</span> <kbd>cd tutorial</kbd>
 <span class="prompt">tutorial%</span></pre>

-Every new nanoc site comes with one page, `content/index.html`.
+Every new nanoc site comes with one page, <span class="filename">content/index.html</span>.
 The content of this page is a HTML snippet rather than a complete HTML file.
 To generate the full HTML file, compile the site by running <kbd>nanoc</kbd>:

 <pre><span class="prompt">tutorial%</span> <kbd>nanoc</kbd></pre>

-NOTE: You can also type <kbd>nanoc compile</kbd>, for which <kbd>nanoc</kbd> is a shorthand.
+NOTE: You can also use the <span class="command">nanoc compile</span> command, for which <span class="command">nanoc</span> is a shorthand.

 nanoc will tell what is happening during the compilation process: